Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Solutions in Weyl gravity

-This way we determined general geometries as solutions of Weyl gravity, which allow stars moving in any of these geometries to have the same rotational velocity no matter their individual distance from the galactic center.
-According to the observations, such a region starts from the surface of the central bulge at about $r\approx 2.2 r_0$ to the edge of the galaxy \cite{Mann}.
-Therefore our solutions only describe this \textit{outer region} of the galaxy.
+This way we determined, as $k=1$ solution of the Weyl gravity, the general geometry that allows stars moving in this geometry to have the same rotational velocity independent of their individual distance from the galactic center.
+According to the observations, such a region starts from the edge of the central bulge at about $r\approx 2.2 r_{ob}$ to the edge of the galaxy \cite{Mann}.
+Therefore our $k=1$ solution only describe this \textit{outer region} of the galaxy.
 The geometry of the central bulge, i.e. the \textit{inner region} of the galaxy, is described by the Einstein's theory of gravity.
-How the two theories could be reconciled at the border of inner and outer regions is commented upon in the next section.
+How the two theories could be reconciled at the border of inner and outer regions is commented upon in the final section.

+Before finishing this subsection we would like to emphasize that from cosmological viewpoint Schwarzschild geometries should be embedded in the metric that describe cosmological dynamics (e.g., Friedmann-Robertson-Walker or de Sitter metric).
+This was done in the case of general relativity in \cite{Einstein1945}.
+Similarly, our solution (\ref{B}) should be considered to be valid in a limited region: in the outer region of galaxies up to the scale of a typical galaxy cluster ($\sim 10\ Mpc$).
+That this solution would remain static in an expanding universe is guaranteed by the existence of conformal gravity Birkhoff theorem \cite{Riegert1984}.